 Premiums can be paid in the form of a single lump sum, or annual premium payments can be set up.
 However, banks typically choose to move forward with a single premium deposit.

 Nonetheless, a specialized funding vehicle is created for these payments, also referred to as the bank’s insurance trust.

 With these plans, additional benefits can be offered to the key employees at an organization, while also reaping some of the benefits.

-This is one of the main differences between bank owned life insurance plans and key man policies, which are strictly a life insurance policy and upper management.
+This is one of the main differences between bank-owned life insurance plans and key man policies, which are strictly a life insurance policy on upper management or owners.

 There are a lot of advantages to investing in these types of policies for corporations, but there are a few downsides to consider as well.